ibest/hitsapipe/README.md

 The script itself must be sitting on the headnode of a Beowulf cluster utilizing TORQUE.

-HiTSAPipe uses the !!LICENSE!!
+HiTSAPipe uses the Apache License, Version 2.0 unless otherwise stated.
+Old versions of the HiTSA Pipeline were licensed under MPL 1.1

 ## SYSTEM REQUIREMENTS

 - Python 2.6.6 (May possibly run on Python 2.4)
-- Beowulf Cluster
-- TORQUE 2.5.9
+- TORQUE 2.5.9+

 ### SOFTWARE REQUIREMENTS